What is the Proper Relationship for the CIO, CEO, and CFO?

 • a move into “maintenance mode,”

-• their organization support model converted to an internal vendor to internal customers with “charge-backs” for services provided to the organization,
+• the organization support model’s conversion to an internal vendor to internal customers with “charge-backs” for services provided to the organization,

 As the business as a whole pushes back on what they see as a very expensive IT department they will find their own internal ways around the budget hits from IT.
 Internal company departments will avoid budget hits from these “charge-backs” by doing things themselves whether that means manual processes or developing some measure of internal IT autonomy in some of their tech savvy departmental employees.